-Inova FNEs are registered nurses specially trained to observe, recognize, collect, and appropriately document evidence of abuse and violence for use by the criminal justice system or other investigative agencies.
+Inova FNEs are registered nurses specially trained to observe, recognize, collect, and appropriately document evidence of abuse.

 Two forensic physicians are available for consultations in our department.
 The physicians provide medical oversight for the department, managing the protocols and procedures, and provide expert review of cases seen by the forensic nurse examiners.
 They provide inpatient and outpatient consultations as well as medical record reviews for cases involving physical abuse and assault, physical or medical neglect, and sexual abuse and assault.

 - Dr. William Hauda II is a board certified emergency and pediatric emergency physician.